pbosmancsupacza/pbosmancsupacza.github.io/110/5/slides.md

 ---

 ## Copy constructors
-If a class has member variables, we have to duplicate the memberwise assignment ourselves (if we want it):
+If a class has member variables, we have to do the memberwise assignment ourselves (if we want it):
 ```c++
 class ElvisImpersonator {
   string realName;